 6 Tips about Key Performance Indicators (KPIs)

-By November 3, 2016 January 25th, 2017 Business Execution
+By November 3, 2016 July 9th, 2024 Business Execution

-Last Updated on January 25, 2017 by Dave Schoenbeck
+Last Updated on July 9, 2024 by Dave Schoenbeck

 1. Identify the results that you expect.

 Don’t try to bite off more than you can chew.
 In other words, stay away from measuring everything that moves.
-The secret sauce is to focus your effort and resources on collecting and reporting the data that really moves the needle – data that leads to action and drives positive results.
+The secret sauce is to focus your effort and resources on collecting and reporting the data that moves the needle – data that leads to action and drives positive results.

 2. Understand lead and lag measurement differences.

-3. Focus on quantitative, not qualitative measurements.
+3. Focus on quantitative, not qualitative, measurements.

 4. Don’t measure more than 10 KPIs.